It's not only the living dead that you have to worry about on Halloween. Here are some simple ways to protect your home from opportunistic thieves.

 With this in mind, here are some handy tips to help keep your home safe at this time of year.

-- Install outdoor lighting as this gives potential burglars less places to hide.
+- Install outdoor lighting as this gives potential burglars fewer places to hide.

 - Lock your windows and doors even if you’re in.

 - Don’t leave keys hidden outside, near the door or anywhere easily accessible from the door.

 - Get an alarm system fitted as it’s likely to deter thieves.